5mit/ascii-snake/README.md

 # ascii-snake

-A terminal based snake game written in C which utilizes the ncurses API.
+A terminal based snake game that utilizes the ncurses API.

+# How To Run:

+Compile the program by simply doing:

+  make

+Run the program with:

+  ./snake

+# Controls:

+You can move the snake with either wasd or the arrow keys.